Quantum optical levitation of a mirror

 In optomechanical systems the detuning can either `cool' or `heat' the oscillator.
 Downward phonon (mirror excitons) number transitions are enhanced when you have red detuning $(\Delta >0)$ while for blue detuning $(\Delta <0)$ upward transitions are enhanced \cite{bowen_quantum_2015}.
 The cooling from red detuning is a problem for our floating mirror, as it can continue to lose energy by falling lower.
 This suggests that only blue detuned solutions with sufficient damping on the mirror can be stable.
 Given the importance of the detuning, we need to determine the detuning of the two steady-state solutions.
 To do this, we need to have reasonable estimates of the steady state parameters.
-Let us consider the simplest case of a black object that is levitated by a laser which must be supported by laser power $P = \hbar N_\text{in} \Omega_L = mgc$ \footnote{$N_\text{in}$ has dimensions of photons per second.}.
+Let us consider the simplest case of a black object that is levitated by a laser that must be supported by laser power $P = \hbar N_\text{in} \Omega_L = mgc$, where $N_\text{in}$ has dimensions of photons per second.
 This gives us a rough idea of how large $N_\text{in}$ should be and suggests defining a dimensionless power $\widetilde{P} = \frac{P}{mgc} = \frac{\hbar \widetilde{N}_\text{in} \Omega_L}{c}$.
 With this definition we can show that the parameter dependence of the detuning is $\Delta = \Delta ( \widetilde{P}, \Omega_L,L,\kappa)$.
-If we set $P\approx mgc$ and assume the conditions specified above we find that $\Delta_1<0$ and $\Delta_2 >0$, that is, the first solution is blue detuned while the second is red detuned.\footnote{See Supplemental Material at [URL will be inserted by publisher] for more details.} Later we will vary $P$, but the conclusions about the detuning of steady-state solutions will still hold.
+If we set $P\approx mgc$ and assume the conditions specified above we find that $\Delta_1<0$ and $\Delta_2 >0$, that is, the first solution is blue detuned while the second is red detuned \footnote{See appendix for more details.}.
+Later we will vary $P$, but the conclusions about the detuning of steady-state solutions will still hold.

 In our system, the mirror can be said to be floating on a `bed' of photons that act like a spring.
 The mirror is not naturally a harmonic oscillator; only the perturbations of the mirror around the steady state act like a harmonic oscillator.
 Recalling our previous definition for the linearisation $\mathcal{\widehat{O}} = \Braket{\mathcal{\widehat{O}}} + \delta \mathcal{\widehat{O}}$, for small variations of $\hat{p}$, $\hat{q}$, $\hat{a}$ and $\hat{a}^\dagger$, we define